matejfric/mdbook/src/design-patterns/structural.md

 ```

 ## 2. Decorator

+> Decorator facilitates the addition of behaviors to individual objects without inheriting from them.

 - A class that keeps reference to an object it decorates.
 - A decorator can add utility attributes and methods to augment the object's features.